skdmno4/Spiral/README.md

 # Spiral

-Print out numbers in spirals and mine primes out of it.
+Print out numbers in spirals and mine primes out of it(ULAM Spiral).